Sharp Coefficient Bounds for certain $q$-Starlike Functions

 For two analytic functions \(f\) and \(g\), we say \(f\) is subordinate to \(g\), denoted by \(f \prec g\), if there exists a Schwarz function \(w(z) \in \mathcal{B}_0\) such that \(f(z) = g(w(z))\).
 If \(g\) is univalent in \(\mathbb{D}\), then \(f \prec g\) is equivalent to the conditions \(f(0) = g(0)\) and \(f(\mathbb{D}) \subseteq g(\mathbb{D})\).

 A fundamental subclass of \(\mathcal{S}\) is the class of starlike functions \(\mathcal{S}^*\), characterized analytically by

-Extensive research on starlike functions \cite{3,4,8,9,10} has established a robust theoretical foundation for their geometric and analytic properties.
+Extensive research on starlike functions \cite{3,4,10,9,8,33} has established a robust theoretical foundation for their geometric and analytic properties.
 Ma and Minda \cite{24} unified this theory by introducing a general class:

 where \(\phi\) is an analytic function with positive real part, \(\phi(0)=1\), \(\phi'(\mathbb{D})\) is starlike, symmetric about the real axis, and \(\phi'(0) > 0\).
-Numerous subclasses of starlike functions, now known as Ma-Minda classes, have been introduced by selecting specific \(\phi\) functions. ~\Cref{table1} provides a comprehensive overview of selected Ma-Minda classes and their corresponding \(q\)-analogues.
+Numerous subclasses of starlike functions, now known as Ma-Minda classes, have been introduced by selecting specific \(\phi\) functions.

 In this investigation, we consider the functions defined by